analogdevicesinc/MAX78xxx-RefDes/maxrefdes178-AIPortrait/README.md

 [Getting Started with the MAXREFDES178# Cube Camera](./../maxrefdes178_doc/README.md)

-NOTE: UNet demo does not support Android application.
+NOTE: This demo does not support Android application.

-## Testing UNet Demo
+## Testing AIPortrait Demo

-This demo shows a U-Net network, trained to segment images into four categories and color them as follows:
+This demo shows a hi-resolution U-Net network, trained to segment images into two categories and color them as follows:

-- Building: Red
-- Tree: Green
+- Portrait: Original color
-- Sky: Blue
+- Background: Blue
-- Unknown: Black

-After loading all 3 components of UNet Demo (MAX32666, MAX78000_video and MAX78000_audio), turn on the cube camera:
+After loading all 3 components of AIPortrait Demo (MAX32666, MAX78000_video and MAX78000_audio), turn on the cube camera:

 - Plug a USB-C cable to charge the device.